buildpacks/rfcs/text/0000-stack-buildpacks.md

 * During the detect phase:
     1. The lifecycle will compare the list of required mixins to the list of mixins provided by stack and stack buildpacks in accordance with [stage-specific mixin rules](https://github.com/buildpacks/rfcs/pull/109).
 If any mixins are still not provided, the build will fail.
 To accomplish this, the list of run-time and build-time mixins that are already present in the run image and build image must be provided to the detector.
-    1. The lifecycle will run the detect phase for all stackpacks defined in the `/cnb/stack/order.toml`, and then for all userspace buildpacks defined in `/cnb/order.toml`.
+    1. The lifecycle will merge and run the detect phase for all stackpacks defined in the `/cnb/stack/order.toml` and for all userspace buildpacks defined in `/cnb/order.toml`.

+* During the build phase (potentially in parallel to extend phase):
+    1. The lifecycle will execute the stack buildpack build phase for all passing stackpack(s) as root.
+    1. The lifecycle will drop privilidges and continue the build phase as normal (running userspace buildpacks).

+* During the extend phase (potentially in parallel to build phase):
+    1. During the extend phase, stack buildpacks that passed detection will run against the run images accordingly (see details below).

 # How it Works
 [how-it-works]: #how-it-works